One of the 7 basic habits of personal evangelism can help you identify that a divine appointment is about to happen.

-When God “underlined” the eunuch for Phillip, (with “Go stand next to THAT chariot”), Phillip obeyed and found a spiritually thirsty person.
-Phillip then began a conversation that lead to the eunuch coming to faith.
+When God “underlined” the eunuch for Philip, (with “Go stand next to THAT chariot”), Philip obeyed and found a spiritually thirsty person.
+Philip then began a conversation that leads to the eunuch coming to faith.

 Our model is to encourage the same.

 - Listen for spiritual thirst

 - Suggest a next step of spiritual growth.

 One of the things that is stressed in our teaching is watching for those moments where you can plant a seed in a natural sort of conversation.